CTCycle/EMADB-Autopilot/README.md

 ![Drug_report](EMADB/app/assets/figures/EUDRA_drug_page.jpg)
 The suspected adverse drug reaction report for Abasaglar

 ## 2. Installation
 The installation process for Windows is fully automated.
 Simply run the script *start_on_windows.bat* to begin.
 During its initial execution, the script installs portable Python, necessary dependencies, minimizing user interaction and ensuring all components are ready for local use.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
-To fix this, you can either:

-- Open *setup_and_maintenance.bat* and select *Enable root path imports*
+To fix this, you can open *setup_and_maintenance.bat* and select *Enable root path imports*.
-- Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

-    `conda activate EMADB`

-    `pip install -e . --use-pep517`

 ## 3. How to use
 On Windows, run *start_on_windows.bat* to launch the application.
 Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
 If you encounter unusual behavior, consider adding an exception in your antivirus settings.